silvercircle/silvercircle.github.io/_got-theories/jaime/got-theories-jaime.md

 ## Jaime will kill his sister

-Another popular one that got fueled dramatically in season 7, but was around much earlier due to all the prophecies made to Cersei by the fortuneteller Maggy at the beginning of season 5.
+Another popular one that got fueled dramatically in season 7, but was around much earlier due to all the prophecies made to Cersei by fortuneteller *Maggy the Frog* at the beginning of season 5.

->Oh yes.
-You will be queen, for a time ... until there comes another, younger and more beautiful, to cast you down and take all that you hold dear.
+>*Oh yes.
+You will be queen, for a time ... until there comes another, younger and more beautiful, to cast you down and take all that you hold dear*.
 {: .fancy .bordered}

 This is generally seen as a reference to Daenerys, who is a) younger, b) arguably more beautiful and
-c) very much determined to cast down Cersei and take the Iron Throne for herself.
+c) very much determined to cast down Cersei and take the Iron Throne for herself, but it could have been misunderstood by Cersei as reference to either Sansa Stark or Margaery Tyrell.
+Both were young and beautiful and while Sansa, unlike Margaery, did not become Queen, she got pretty close.
+Cersei's interpretation of the prophecy explains her animosity towards the two young ladies - she hated them, because she felt threatened and she thought they were standing in her way and one of them may strip her of all the powers she so dearly loves.

 So far, so good, but in all those prophecies concerning Cersei's future, there was no reference to Jaime, right?
 She was told she will have three children, but all three will die, she was promised to